Mexican Corn Salad (Esquites-Style with Creamy Lime Dressing)

 - 1/4 cup mayonnaise

-- 1/2 cup finely grated parmesan, finely grated
+- 1/2 cup finely grated parmesan cheese, finely grated

-- 2-3 tbsp fresh lime juice (about 1 large lime)
+- 2-3 tablespoons fresh lime juice (plus more to taste)

 Mix-ins